 SECTION 2.
-The proposed amendment or Article shall be properly presented and publicized to all members by the Director of Publications at least fourteen days prior to a regular meeting or a special meeting called for the purpose of considering the amendment or additional Article.
+The proposed amendment or Article shall be properly presented and publicized to all members at least fourteen days prior to a regular meeting or a special meeting called for the purpose of considering the amendment or additional Article.

 SECTION 3.
 The vote of two-thirds of the members in good standing in attendance at either the regular meeting or the special meeting shall be required to either adopt or reject the proposed amendment or additional Article.

 In the event of the voluntary dissolution of the Chicago Society by the Board of Directors or by the members in good standing, the procedure shall be in accordance with the laws of Illinois and in accordance with the By-Laws of the Polish National Alliance.

 Effective August 17, 2022